Moving to France

 Paris and Lyon are rightfully celebrated for their fine dining.
 The two cities vie yearly for the honour of being the top culinary destination in France, with regional delicacies being celebrated and brought to the cities for everyone to try.
 Expats who let their taste buds do their exploring for them will find themselves immersed in a world of adventure.

-Expats moving to France can count on a slower, more enjoyable pace of living marked by innumerable little joys that lead to a greater quality of life overall.
+Expats moving to France can count on a slower, more enjoyable pace of living marked by innumerable little joys and challenges that lead to a greater quality of life overall.